Vecchia approximations of Gaussian-process predictions: Abstract

 \section{Abstract}

 Gaussian processes (GPs) are highly flexible function estimators used for geospatial analysis, nonparametric regression, and machine learning, but they are computationally infeasible for large datasets.
 Vecchia approximations of GPs have been used to enable fast evaluation of the likelihood for parameter inference.
 Here, we study Vecchia approximations of spatial predictions at observed and unobserved locations, including obtaining joint predictive distributions at large sets of locations.
-We propose a general Vecchia framework for GP predictions, which contains some novel and some existing special cases.
-We study the accuracy and computational properties of these approaches theoretically and numerically.
-We show that our new approaches exhibit linear computational complexity in the total number of spatial locations.
-We also apply our methods to a satellite dataset of chlorophyll fluorescence.
+We consider a general Vecchia framework for GP predictions, which contains some novel and some existing special cases.
+We study the accuracy and computational properties of these approaches theoretically and numerically, proving that our new methods exhibit linear computational complexity in the total number of spatial locations.
+We show that certain choices within the framework can have a strong effect on uncertainty quantification and computational cost, which leads to specific recommendations on which methods are most suitable for various settings.
+We also apply our methods to a satellite dataset of chlorophyll fluorescence, showing that the new methods are faster or more accurate than existing methods, and reduce unrealistic artifacts in prediction maps.

 { \textbf{Keywords:} computational complexity; kriging; large datasets; sparsity; spatial statistics}